 Todays Botanikuri street

 This is one of the completely changed streets in Tbilisi.
-The part of the wall that you can see in the black and white photo doesn’t exist anymore, while houses have transformed a bit.
+The wall that you can see in the black and white photo doesn’t exist anymore, while houses have transformed a bit.

 The area of Metekhi church in the 1820s vs 2019

 This is another completely changed area of Tbilisi’s old town.
-Back in 1819, a prison around the territory of today’s Metekhi Church was built during the rule of Imperial Russia and was demolished in 1958.
+In 1819, a prison around the territory of today’s Metekhi Church was built during the rule of Imperial Russia and was demolished in 1958.

 The bridge has been here since the construction of various fortresses within the district.
-According to the sources, it was the only bridge connecting the two sides of the river for centuries.
+According to the sources, it was the only bridge connecting the river’s two sides for centuries.
 For some time, this small bridge was used only by pedestrians.
 The current bridge was build during the Soviet rule and was named after Lavrenti Beria.
 In 1953 it was renamed Metekhi Bridge.

 As Tbilisi played an important role in the Silk Road, it had dozens of caravanserais within its city limits.
-The one pictured here doesn’t exist anymore and was destroyed in the 1930s during the major reconstruction works of the city.
+The one pictured here doesn’t exist anymore and was destroyed in the 1930s during the city’s major reconstruction works.
 However, there are several that still remain in Tbilisi.